MadeByGreyhound/antispam-for-elementor-forms/readme.txt

 - Update Tested up to value for WordPress.
 - Fix JS errors when used with multiple forms.
 - Update readme to fix Short Description length error.

+2.2.4
+- Fix versioning to allow the plugin to update.